bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

         they are approved.
     -   Customize the date format used to display dates in the admin interface.
-    -   Customize the number of rows to display per page in the \'View Groups\', \'View Members\' and \'View Member\'s Records\' pages.
+    -   Customize the number of rows to display per page in the 'View Groups', 'View Members' and 'View Member's Records' pages.
     -   Define the default sign-up mode for new groups.
     -   Change the name of the anonymous group and anonymous member.